JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 I had no idea who this “Anne” was but turned around and saw Anne herself.
 She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*.

 She walked over and said “Hey!” to us all.
 But was a bit stiff.
-I soon found out she was a zinster; meaning she put out a zine.
+I soon found out she was a zinester; meaning she put out a zine.
 And in this case the zine was called something like “Baby Food” so her hipster name was “Baby Food Anne.”

 We chatted for a bit and then I noticed something magical: Two people had gotten up from two chairs.
 So I went in sat down in one of them.